ibm-cloud-docs/log-analysis/config_agent_kube_cluster.md

 ## Step 4.
 Deploy the LogDNA agent in the cluster
 {: #config_agent_kube_cluster_step4}

-Create a Kubernetes daemon set to deploy the LogDNA agent on every worker node of your Kubernetes cluster.
+Create a Kubernetes daemonset to deploy the LogDNA agent on every worker node of your Kubernetes cluster.

 The LogDNA agent collects logs with the extension `*.log` and extensionsless files that are stored in the `/var/log` directory of your pod.
 By default, logs are collected from all namespaces, including `kube-system`, and automatically forwarded to the {{site.data.keyword.la_full_notm}} service.